Angular vs React 2026: Complete Framework Guide

 Migration Considerations

-Yes, but expect a rewrite, not a conversion.
-The architectures differ fundamentally.
+Yes, you can migrate, but expect a rewrite.
 Angular uses classes and DI; React uses functions and composition.

 1. Strangler pattern: Build new features in the target framework while maintaining existing code